-The next resistance is in the 177.00-.50 area it neared on recent rallies, and pushed above two weeks ago.
-This week it has fallen back below the key 177.00-.50 congestion it never managed to post a weekly Close above on its recent rally extension.
-Yet the lower key area it has been above for almost the full past two months is the low end of the 175.50-.00 range.
-Of note, weekly MA-13 is also in that range, reinforcing its importance to the broader trend decision.
+The next resistance was in the 177.00-.50 area it neared on recent rallies, and temporarily traded above three weeks ago.
+Yet last week it fell back below the key 177.00-.50 congestion it never managed to post a weekly Close above on its recent rally extension.
+Yet the lower key area it has been above for almost the full past two months is the low end of 175.50-.00 range.